Virtual pet

 A virtual pet (also known as a digital pet, artificial pet, or pet-raising simulation) is a type of artificial human companion.
-They are usually kept for companionship or enjoyment.
-People may keep a digital pet in lieu of a real pet.
+They are usually kept for companionship or enjoyment, or as an alternative to a real pet.

 Digital pets have no concrete physical form other than the hardware they run on.
 Interaction with virtual pets may or may not be goal oriented.
 If it is, then the user must keep it alive as long as possible and often help it to grow into higher forms.
 Keeping the pet alive and growing often requires feeding, grooming and playing with the pet.
 Some digital pets require more than just food to keep them alive.
 Daily interaction is required in the form of playing games, virtual petting, providing love and acknowledgment can help keep your virtual pet happy and growing healthy.

 Digital pets can be simulations of real animals, as in the Petz series, or fantasy ones, like the Tamagotchi or Digimon series.
 Unlike biological simulations, the pet does not usually reproduce.

 Types

 Web-based

 Virtual pet sites are usually free to play for all who sign up.
 They can be accessed through web browsers and often include a virtual community, such as Neopia in Neopets.
 In these worlds, a user can play games to earn virtual money which is usually spent on items and food for pets.
 One large branch of virtual pet games are sim horse games.

 Some sites adopt out pets to put on a webpage and use for role-playing in chat rooms.
 They often require the adoptee to have a page ready for their pet.
 Sometimes they have a setup for breeding one's pets and then adopting them out.

-Some sites use quests in order for users to make points and receive items.
-Some quests can give stat points to the user's pets for when they are battling.
-These sites, and their clones, have a single non-dynamic image for each pet and its various colors, leading to a lot of similarity in the pets.

-There are also "simulation sites" where the webpage attempts to simulate a real-life discipline, such as horse dressage or pedigree dog showing.
-Often these sites will also have a breeding aspect, including genetics and markings.
-Other simulation sites focus mostly on the markings.